enz0rd/LumaClone/README.md

 > **Attention:**
 > This project is only for educational purposes.
 There are no commercial plans or any type of subscription.

 Hello!
 Welcome to this beautiful project.
 I'm developing it using:
-- Bun
 - Next.js
 - React.js
 - Zod